 While most people think you have to head west, high into the Rockies, to see some of Colorado’s most beautiful sites, well not exactly.
 Near the west edge of the Great Plains of Eastern Colorado, in El Paso County, is the Paint Mines Interpretive Park of Calhan, CO.

 The phrase “colorful Colorado” is affirmed here at this historic park with its chromatic display of colorful formations.
 Whispering prairie winds, sandstone-capped spires and hoodoos, vibrant colored clay, and alluring wildlife summon visitors to this quiet part of the world.
+It’s time to make your way out to the eastern plains, just northwest of Colorado Springs.

 Paint Mines Interpretive Park in Eastern Colorado